imagekit-developer/imagekit-php/README.md

 Get the purge cache request status using the `requestId` returned when a purge cache request gets submitted with [Purge Cache API](#21-purge-cache-api)

-Refer to the [Purge Cache Status API](https://docs.imagekit.io/api-reference/media-api/purge-cache-status) for a better understanding of the **Request & Response Structure**.
+Refer to the [Purge Cache Status API](https://docs.imagekit.io/api-reference/media-api/purge-cache-status) for a better understanding of the **request & response structure**.

 #### Example
 ```php